-He is not only the conquering general, He is the Creator as well.
+He is not only the conquering general, but He is also the Creator.
 We put our trust in Him, for where could our trust be better placed?
 "Thine is the kingdom, O LORD, and thou art exalted as head above all" (1 Chronicles 29:11).
 JDM